oracle-livelabs/analytics-ai/modern-data-warehouse/provision-configure-ebs/provision-configure-ebs.md

     ![Update Hosts](./images/update-hosts.png "Update Hosts")

-5. Use **vi** to add the public ip of the EBS instance against the hostname in the hosts file, as shown in the image below.
+5. Use **vi** to add the public IP address of the EBS instance against the hostname in the hosts file, as shown in the image below.
 The vi keyboard command to edit is **i**.
 After the edit, save the file by pressing **escape + :wq**.

     ```bash
     <copy>